RyanAtViceSoftware/vice-react-boilerplate/README.md

 1. `npm install`
 2. `npm start`

+### Scripts
+We support the standard [Create React App scripts](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#available-scripts) as well as the additional ones shown below.

+### `npm pretty`
+Will use [Prettier](https://github.com/prettier/prettier) to reformat code to standard format used by this repo. **Note that you will want to [configure your editor to use prettier](https://github.com/prettier/prettier#editor-integration)**.

 ## Concepts and Patterns
 This is a boostrap that current demonstrates the concepts below.
 More details on these concepts coming soon.
 - [Recommended Folder Structure](#recommended-folder-structure)